OSGeo/gdal/doc/source/drivers/vector/mdb.rst

 ODBC driver for MDB databases.

-The driver can detect ESRI Personal Geodatabases and Geomedia MDB databases, and will deal them exactly as the :ref:`PGeo <vector.pgeo>` and :ref:`Geomedia <vector.geomedia>` drivers do.
+The driver can detect ESRI Personal Geodatabases and Geomedia MDB databases, and will deal them exactly as the :ref:`PGeo <vector.pgeo>` driver do.
 For other MDB databases, all the tables will be presented as OGR layers.

 How to build the MDB driver (on Linux)